RuwanthiLakshika/RuwanthiLakshika/README.md

 - 🎓 Followed the degree on **BSc (Hons) in Information Technology** at **University of Moratuwa**
 - 💻 Passionate about **Full-Stack Development, AI, and Research**
-- 🧠 Interested in ** Solving real-world problems by building Softwares which are Scalable and practical **
+- 🧠 Interested in **Solving real-world problems by building software that is scalable and practical**
 - ✍️ I regularly write technical articles on Medium
 - 📫 Reach me at: **daruwanthilakshika@gmail.com**
 - ⚡ I enjoy building real-world applications and exploring emerging technologies